Sponsored Research Chairs

 Faculty of Arts

-The mandate of the $2 million chair is to examine issues related to immigration and culture change.
-Dr. Kazemipur’s current SSHRC-funded project, Pathway to Prosperity, focuses on immigration retention and integration in smaller Canadian cities.
+The mandate of this $2 million chair is to examine issues related to immigration and culture change.
+The selection process for the chair is underway.

 Faculty of Engineering and Applied Science

-The chair is sponsored by international energy services company, John Wood Group PLC (Wood Group) and the Research & Development Corporation of Newfoundland and Labrador.
+The chair is sponsored by international energy services company, John Wood Group PLC (Wood Group.
+The selection process for the chair is underway and the successful candidate will be appointed in 2014.

 Dr. Faisal Khan, Vale Research Chair in Process Risk and Safety Engineering